 Ensure early and effective treatment of infections with nonnephrotoxic antibiotics.
 Intravenous immunoglobulin has been found to be safe when used as prophylaxis against infection in the so-called plateau phase.

 Early recognition and treatment of hypercalcemia are important.
-Excessive calcium is an important cause of acute renal failure in patients with myeloma and may be present in up to 30% of patients.
+Excessive calcium is an important cause of AKI in patients with myeloma and may be present in up to 30% of patients.
 Hypercalcemia impairs renal concentrating ability, thus leading to dehydration and promoting precipitation of light-chain proteins in renal tubules.
 Nausea, vomiting, and altered mental state associated with hypercalcemia further increase the likelihood of dehydration.
 Hypercalciuria also exerts a direct nephrotoxic effect and thus causes tubular degeneration and necrosis.
 Implement aggressive treatment of hypercalcemia, with saline diuresis, steroids, calcitonin, and diphosphonate.

 No standard treatment has been established for light-chain nephropathy, and the mainstay remains treatment of the underlying disease process and monitoring for complications and early recognition and management of complications.

-In patients with myeloma, prevention of cast nephropathy is the mainstay by reducing the production of light chains by dexamethasone-based chemotherapy and promoting light chain filtration by optimizing volume status and intravenous fluid therapy to maintain urine volume of approximately 3 L/day, unless contraindicated, and alkalization of urine.
+In patients with myeloma, prevention of cast nephropathy is the mainstay by reducing the production of light chains by dexamethasone-based chemotherapy and promoting light chain filtration by volume status optimizaiton and intravenous fluid therapy to maintain urine volume of approximately 3 L/day, unless contraindicated, and alkalization of urine.

-Bortezomib-based chemotherapy, in addition to early plasmapheresis, in patients with multiple myeloma and kidney failure secondary to myeloma cast nephropathy has shown to achieve complete renal recovery in 40% of patients and is preferred therapy in this subset of patients.[18]
+Bortezomib-based chemotherapy, in addition to early plasmapheresis, in patients with multiple myeloma and kidney failure secondary to myeloma cast nephropathy has been shown to achieve complete renal recovery in 40% of patients and is preferred therapy in this subset of patients.[18]

 Clinical Context: Inhibits mitosis by cross-linking DNA strands.
 Effective against both resting and rapidly dividing tumor cells.